Partnerships and Product Development

 SEL partners with utilities, national laboratories, and networking and cybersecurity companies across the United States to identify, design, test, and bring to market new solutions for protecting critical infrastructure from cyber attacks.

-This U.S. Department of Energy CEDS partnership will develop security orchestration for a software-defined networking (SDN) flow controller, creating a single integrated management ecosystem for IT, operational technology (OT), and intrusion detection systems.
-The solution will reduce cybersecurity risks, lower operational expenses, and enhance situational awareness for utility providers and industrial operations.
+This U.S. Department of Energy CEDS partnership known as the Ambassador Project developed security orchestration for the SEL software-defined networking (SDN) flow controller, creating a single integrated management ecosystem for IT, operational technology (OT), and intrusion detection systems.
+It secures the OT and IT information exchange, reducing cybersecurity risks, lowering operational expenses, and enhancing situational awareness for utility providers and industrial operations.

 Partners: Juniper Networks, Dragos, Inc.